Full-Time Faculty and Staff Provisioning and Replacement (formerly "Cascade")

 Laptops are not provided with a docking station, new display, or keyboard/mouse.
 If these items are needed or desired, these are a departmental (or grant, research, etc.) cost and can be selected along with one’s new computer.
 Desktops are provided with only one display; if a second is needed, it is at the department’s cost.
 Any additional peripherals such as a headset or speakers, are also a department cost.
 At the time of this writing CD/DVD drives are provided upon request without additional cost.

 Selection of some models requires a contribution to be paid by department, grant, or research funds.
+Department Chair approval is required for use of departmental funds.
 Individuals will need to secure funding for upgrades to a standard computer model, peripherals for a laptop, or the contribution cost for some models.
 A College budget must be provided; LITS cannot accept personal funds toward the cost of a College computer.
 Contribution costs may vary from year to year; as of this writing, selection of any Mac laptop incurs a charge.
 These costs are solely based on the purchase prices relative to the base computer replacement value.

 If a staff member departs and the position is re-hired promptly, the new staff member will be expected to use the previous staff member's computer (or equivalent replacement) and will receive a replacement when that computer reaches the end of its scheduled life.
 If this equipment is not applicable for the new hire, the department should approach LITS for a replacement; some replacements may incur a cost.
 Newly created positions may be offered new hardware, or available hardware which is still within its scheduled life as available and appropriate.